Bit Blasting Probabilistic Programs: Introduction

 A succinct representation does not necessarily imply efficient inference, which is hard in general.
 As our second contribution, however, we prove that bit blasted mixed-gamma distributions are not only sound and succinct, but they also support polynomial-time inference in the number of bits of precision.
 Specifically, we prove that the \emph{knowledge compilation} approach to discrete probabilistic inference~\cite{holtzen2020dice, Raedt2007, Fierens2015, Chavira2006, Chavira2008}, which reduces inference to weighted model counting on a boolean formula, has this property for bit blasted mixed-gamma distributions.
 Therefore, the process of bit blasting a mixed-gamma distribution followed by discrete inference via knowledge compilation is guaranteed to take time that is polynomial in the bitwidth used for discretization.

-Third, we have used the above theoretical results to design a new PPL called \hybit{} that performs non-stochastic approximate inference for hybrid probabilistic programs via bit blasting.
-Given a hybrid probabilistic program, \hybit{} first obtains a purely discrete program by replacing continuous distributions with their bit blasted discrete approximations.
-Mixed-gamma distributions are replaced with their sound bit blasted discrete distributions.
-Other distributions are replaced with piece-wise discrete approximations, where each piece is a bit blasted mixed-gamma distribution. \hybit{} then leverages knowledge compilation to perform exact inference on the resulting discrete probabilistic program.
-We empirically demonstrate the benefits of our approach over existing sampling-based and symbolic inference approaches on hybrid probabilistic programs.
+Third, we have used the above theoretical results to design a new probabilistic programming system called \hybit{} that performs non-stochastic approximate inference for hybrid probabilistic programs via bit blasting. \hybit{} is a discrete probabilistic language that includes support for fixed-point binary numbers and associated arithmetic operations, and it is implemented as an embedded domain specific language in Julia~\cite{Julia-2017}.
+The \hybit{} API allows users to produce bit blasted fixed-point approximations of arbitrary continuous distributions.
+Mixed-gamma distributions can be represented by their sound bit blasted discrete distributions.
+For other distributions the API enables users to employ piece-wise discrete approximations, where each piece is itself a bit blasted mixed-gamma distribution.

+\hybit{} leverages knowledge compilation to perform exact inference on the given discrete probabilistic program.
+In the worst case, the inference for an arbitrary hybrid probabilistic program via bit blasting can be exponential in the number of bits, but we empirically demonstrate the benefits of our approach.
+We show that \hybit{} performs better than existing sampling-based and symbolic inference approaches on a comprehensive benchmark suite of hybrid probabilistic programs.

-Overall, we present the following contributions in this paper: \begin{enumerate} \item We describe and motivate the challenges for inference on hybrid probabilistic programs in Section~\ref{sec:motivation}. \item We present a new form of discretization called bit blasting that is characterized by its succinctness in the number of discrete intervals in Section~\ref{sec:lexbit}. \item We present a class of continuous distributions, namely mixed-gamma distributions, for which a sound bit blasted representation exists.
+Overall, we present the following contributions in this paper: \begin{enumerate} \item We motivate the challenges for inference on hybrid probabilistic programs in Section~\ref{sec:motivation}. \item We present a new form of discretization called bit blasting that is characterized by its succinctness in the number of discrete intervals in Section~\ref{sec:lexbit}. \item We present a class of continuous distributions, namely mixed-gamma distributions, for which a sound bit blasted representation exists.
 We formalize this construction and prove its properties in Section~\ref{sec:lexbit}.
 We further prove that knowledge compilation based inference scales polynomially in the bitwidth for these distributions. \item We describe the \hybit{} PPL and its new inference algorithm via bit blasting in Section~\ref{sec:hybit}. \item In Section~\ref{sec:experiments}, we empirically compare \hybit{} with other PPLs on benchmarks obtained from the existing literature.
 We also characterize the behavior of \hybit{} with respect to its hyperparameters, i.e.\ number of bits and pieces. \end{enumerate}